pwsafe/pwsafe/README.LINUX.md

 ## Installation on Debian or Ubuntu

-Password Safe is available as package (https://packages.debian.org/stable/passwordsafe).
+Password Safe is available as a package (https://packages.debian.org/stable/passwordsafe).
 To install it just use the following command.

 ```
 $ sudo apt install passwordsafe